Lebowski89/syncmover/PYTHON.md

 2. Clone and run

+With Git for Windows installed, VSCode:

 ```powershell
 git clone https://github.com/lebowski89/syncmover.git
 cd syncmover
 copy .env.example .env   # edit with your settings
 python syncmover.py
 ```

+You can also clone via the GitHub SyncMover repository page.

 3. Run at startup